Ethan2541/Neural-Network-Library/README.md

 # PyLDL

-This project aims to create a dedicated library to implement neural networks in Python.
+Python Lightweight Deep Learning is a project that aims to create a dedicated library to implement basic neural networks in Python.
 It is an assignement part of the course [Machine Learning](https://dac.lip6.fr/master/ml/) from the first year of Sorbonne Université's computer science master.

 ## Linear Modules